shashishailaj/mesos-scala-client/README.md

 ## Scheduler HTTP API

-This library provides a scala client for the [mesos scheduler api](http://mesos.apache.org/documentation/latest/scheduler-http-api).
+This library provides a scala client for the [mesos scheduler API](http://mesos.apache.org/documentation/latest/scheduler-http-api).

-This library doesn't depend on libmesos so it is scala all the way though.
+This library doesn't depend on libmesos so it is scala all the way through.

-The protobufs are generated using the awesome [ScalaPb project](https://scalapb.github.io/) which converts protobuf messages to case classes.
+The protobufs are generated using the awesome [ScalaPb project](https://scalapb.github.io/) which converts mesos protobuf messages to case classes.

 The client also supports talking to a mesos master setup in HA mode.
-So you can pass a Zookeeper path and client will automatically route requests to the current mesos master in the event of master failover.
+So you can pass a Zookeeper path and the client will automatically route requests to the current mesos master in the event of master failover.

 ## Configuration